cisebaba/ourspace/docs/apis.md

 }
 ```

-POST a review - uses the incoming company name, employment duration, salary, benefits, role, location, ratings, and review data to create a new review.
+* POST a review - uses the incoming company name, employment duration, salary, benefits, role, location, ratings, and review data to create a new review.
 Then it saves that data to the database and returns it with a new database id.
-GET company reviews - shows a list of all reviews for a specific company
+* GET company reviews - shows a list of all reviews for a specific company
-DELETE a review - able to delete a review
+* DELETE a review - able to delete a review
-UPDATE a review - update a review
+* UPDATE a review - update a review
->>>>>>> main